MyMICDS/MyMICDS-v2/API Endpoints.md

 ## Login API
 The part of the API that relates to the login system.
 Can be found in `src/routes/loginAPI.js`.
-The associated auth and cookie modules can be found under `src/libs/auth.js` and `src/libs/cookies.js`.
+The associated auth and jwt modules can be found under `src/libs/auth.js` and `src/libs/jwt.js`.

 ### `/auth/login`
 If valid credentials are entered, it will log a user in by associating their session with a username.